 Petrol buyers may want to look to the C 200 model though, which uses an all-new, turbocharged 1.5-litre four-cylinder 48-volt mild hybrid setup.
 There’s 181bhp on tap plus engine shut-down and coast capabilities.
 181bhp is more than enough to hustle the C-Class along at a respectable rate, with 0-62mph completed in 7.7 seconds.
-The 48-volt engine cut-out works seamlessly for fuel-free and almost undetectable coasting on motorways, keeping the model’s CO2 figure down to as little as 136g/km.
+The 48-volt engine cut-out works seamlessly for fuel-free and almost undetectable coasting on motorways, helping to keep the model’s CO2 figure down.

 A smooth nine-speed automatic gearbox is standard fit, and our only real gripe with the C200 is that it could be a bit more refined – accelerating through the gears to get up to motorway speed is a little noisy.
 A 4MATIC all-wheel-drive version is also available.